hongjunyan/k8s_cka/07_security/authorization/README.md

 ## Create Role and RoleBinding for jason

-- Create a role which has CRUD privilege for POD in `default` namespace
+- Create a role which has RUD privilege for POD in `default` namespace
     ```bash
     master $> kubectl apply -f role_crud_pod.yaml
     master $> kubectl get role